 Toxoplasmosis

-Pronounced tok-so-plaz-MOE-sis
+Pronounced tok-so-plaz-MO-sis

-Key points
+Key points about toxoplasmosis

-Toxoplasmosis is normally harmless but in rare cases it can cause serious problems.
+The infection is normally harmless but in rare cases it can cause serious problems.
 Your risk is increased if:

-• you get infected when you are pregnant – toxoplasmosis can cause miscarriage.
+• you get infected when you are pregnant: Toxoplasmosis can cause miscarriage.
 If it spreads to your baby it can cause serious complications, especially if you catch it early in pregnancy.
 Read more about toxoplasmosis in pregnancy.

 Toxoplasmosis doesn’t normally cause symptoms and most people won’t know they have had it.
-Some people get flu-like symptoms, which normally get better on their own within about 6 days.
+Some people have flu-like symptoms, which normally get better on their own within about 6 days.
 Symptoms are more common and more severe in people with weakened immune systems.
 In these cases, symptoms may include confusion, seizures, poor coordination, blurred vision and lung pain.

 If you have a weakened immune system, or are pregnant, and think you may be infected by toxoplasmosis, see your doctor.
 Toxoplasmosis can be diagnosed through a blood test.
 Your doctor can prescribe medicines to treat the infection if necessary.

 Once you have had toxoplasmosis you are normally immune for the rest of your life.
+However, if your immune system becomes weakened, the infection may become active again.

-Read more about treating toxoplasmosis in pregnancy.
+Read more about treatment on the toxoplasmosis infection in pregnancy page.

 If you are pregnant or have a weakened immune system: